hww/hww.github.io/projects/magic_sound/index.md

 # Magic Sound Board

 I was lead designer of the MagicSound expansion board for Aleste 520EX computer.
-This board is very similar to sound system of Amiga computer.
+This board is very similar tothe sound system of the Amiga computer.

-**Features**
+Features

 - four DMA channel
 - four programmable timers